spotipy-dev/spotipy/start here/TUTORIAL.md

 E. You may see a window open in your browser asking you to authorize the application.
 Do so - you will only have to do this once.

 F. Return to your terminal - you should see all of Taylor's albums printed out there.

+G. You can find more examples like this and many more in our [examples folder](https://github.com/spotipy-dev/spotipy/tree/master/examples).